ansible/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

     ansible all -i localhost, -m debug -a "msg={{ 'mypassword' | password_hash('sha512', 'mysecretsalt') }}"

 (please be aware that the `!` character in the password string makes this fail.
-Apparently bash want to access the history when it sees `!` and fails.
-Escaping the `!` with `/!` does work neither)
+Apparently bash wants to access the history when it sees the `!` and fails.
+Escaping the `!` with `\!` does work neither)

 The ``mkpasswd`` utility that is available on most Linux systems is also a great option: